redstone2019/NVIDIA-API-Checker/README.md

 ### 10.5.6 505 HTTP Version Not Supported
 The server does not support, or refuses to support, the HTTP protocol version that was used in the request message.

+## Unofficial HTTP Status Codes
+This section will tell you what each rare code from the software means.
+### 522 Connection Timed Out
+(Cloudflare Usage) Cloudflare is unable to reach the origin web server and the request timed out.

 ## Any Other Questions, Requests, or Problems?
 Make an issue if you want to suggest a feature, have a question or have found a bug.